Opinion | GOP claims about ‘real infrastructure’ are silly. Why are media playing along?

 If this past weekend you tuned into the Sunday shows, where the conventional wisdom is lovingly shaped and admired, you would have seen the same theme replayed over and over about the infrastructure bill:

-- “This two-trillion-dollar ask, only about five percent of the funding goes to infrastructure,” Margaret Brennan of CBS’ “Face the Nation” asked Cecilia Rouse, chair of the White House’s Council of Economic Advisers.
+- “This $2 trillion ask, only about 5 percent of the funding goes to infrastructure,” Margaret Brennan of CBS News’s “Face the Nation” asked Cecilia Rouse, chair of the White House’s Council of Economic Advisers.
 “Can you honestly call this a focus on building roads and bridges?”

-- “We're already having a debate of, ‘Hey, bridges, roads: that's infrastructure.
-Elder care is not,’” said NBC’s Chuck Todd to Transportation Secretary Pete Buttigieg.
+- “We’re already having a debate of, ‘Hey, bridges, roads: That’s infrastructure.
+Elder care is not,’” said NBC News’s Chuck Todd to Transportation Secretary Pete Buttigieg.
 “Define infrastructure in your view.”

 - “Only about 5 percent of this bill goes for traditional roads and bridges,” said ABC’s George Stephanopoulos to Buttigieg.
 “So why not focus on that traditional core infrastructure?”

-- “Those may well be worthy projects,” said Fox News’ Chris Wallace to Brian Deese, director of the National Economic Council after noting that the bill spends money on housing and care for seniors, “but they’re not infrastructure.”
+- “Those may well be worthy projects,” said Fox News’s Chris Wallace to Brian Deese, director of the National Economic Council after noting that the bill spends money on housing and care for seniors, “but they’re not infrastructure.”

-First, let’s be clear that the “only five percent" counts as "real infrastructure” talking point is utterly bogus.
-It defines infrastructure as only roads and bridges, leaving out railroads, water and sewer systems, the electrical grid, broadband, housing, and any number of other things that you probably think of when you hear the word.
+First, let’s be clear that the “only 5 percent” counts as “real infrastructure” talking point is utterly bogus.
+It defines infrastructure as only roads and bridges, leaving out railroads, water and sewer systems, the electrical grid, broadband, housing and any number of other things that you probably think of when you hear the word.

-The idea that only roads and bridges are infrastructure is like saying “You said your house needed work, but the floors and walls seem fine.
+The idea that only roads and bridges are infrastructure is like saying, “You said your house needed work, but the floors and walls seem fine.
 Why bother fixing the leaking pipes and the broken roof and the electrical system that shorts out?
 That’s not really the core of the house, which as we all know is floors and walls and nothing else.”

 But the more important question is: Why in the world would it possibly matter what definition of “infrastructure” we use?